 - The proportion of overseas enrolments varied significantly by province.
 This was notably true at the college level, when overseas students accounted for fewer than 1% of enrolments in Nova Scotia and Newfoundland and Labrador in 2017/2018, compared to 21.4 percent in Ontario.

 The excellent level of education is one of the most important reasons why students choose to study in Canada.
 Many Canadian institutions are at the forefront of groundbreaking discoveries and technological advancements.
 As a matter of fact, Canadian universities tend to hold the highest positions in international rank.
 Referring to QS World University Rankings, more than 20 universities are at the top level and continue to maintain their positions due to their academic excellence.

 2. Working While Studying

-There are quite a lot of job opportunities for international students and frankly this is quite fulfilling because students are able to financially cover their living expenses.
-Students holding a study permit can easily undertake jobs on and off campus.
+There are many job opportunities for international students, and frankly, this is quite fulfilling because students can financially cover their living expenses.
+Students holding study permits can easily undertake jobs on and off campus.
 However, they are not restricted to this kind of setting and can find other convenient jobs.

 3. Multicultural Environment

 Canada has evolved into a multicultural, post-national society.
 Its boundaries include the whole globe, and Canadians have discovered that their two international languages, as well as its diversity, provide a competitive edge and a source of ongoing creativity and innovation.
-International students are always prone to such places, and Canada surely provides a comfortable environment and a diverse one too.
+International students are always prone to such places, and Canada surely provides a comfortable and diverse environment.